maxcutlyp/dotenv-autocomplete/README.md

 Any version of VSCode should do the trick.
 Let me know if anything goes south while using this extension.

+## Settings

+- `dotenv-autocomplete.showEnvvarsValues`: Show values of environment variables in the suggestions widget.
+  - _Default value is `false`._

 ## Release Notes

 See [CHANGELOG.md](CHANGELOG.md)